 So, with all that out of the way, we come to why Gleek was born.

-Forgive me if you are an artistic, mouse and rules-loving developer who hates version control.
-I mean no offence but, in our opinion, you are a rare breed.
+Forgive me if you are an artistic, mouse, and rules-loving developer who hates version control.
+I mean no offense but, in our opinion, you are a rare breed.

 We have strived to create as frictionless a diagramming tool as possible, that can be used by developers in the most natural way as possible.
 Gleek provides a way for you to truly quickly and easily create diagrams, and we take care of the visualization.